pbs-assess/gfiphc/README.md

 with numbers in parentheses indicating the number of years for which data for each Series are available.
 For E and F this depends on the particular area of interest.

-For any spatiotemporal analyses, note that there is the IPHC do assign a `don't use for spatiotemporal models` code for each set, so look into that if necessary.
+For any spatiotemporal analyses, note that there the IPHC assign a "don't use for spatiotemporal models" code for each set, so look into that if necessary.

 ## Updating with new data each year

 For 2020, only the first 20 hooks were evaluated from each skate.
 So, like for 2013, the data have been included in this package.
 For future years, copy the code `data-raw/iphc-2020-data.Rmd` (and rename for a new year) and follow the instructions for downloading the data from the IPHC website, checking the data, and saving it formatted for this package.
 The results [iphc-2020-data.pdf](data-raw/iphc-2020-data.pdf) is also available for easier reading (only commit a final version of future .pdf's, not as you are working on it).

-So,
+So:

 1. Adapt `data-raw/iphc-2020-data.Rmd` as just described.